rapraquion/personal-api-project/personal-api-project.md

 ### Credits

-I give credit to [Ethan Jarell](https://twitter.com/jarrell_ethan) for giving me idea on how the flow of the logic work in making this app.
+I credit Mr. [Ethan Jarell](https://twitter.com/jarrell_ethan) for giving me idea on how the flow of the logic work in making this app.

 <img src="./blackjack logic flow.png" />